kschuler/psychopy-tutorial/README.md

 ### Installing PsychoPy

 Before you attend the tutorial, you'll need to install PsychoPy on your computer.
 The simpliest way to do this is to install the stand-alone version of PsychoPy for your system.
-PsychoPy works on all versions of Windows, most recent versions of OSX, and Ubuntu or debian-based systems.
-Download links are provided below.

 - [Download Standalone PsychoPy for Windows](https://github.com/psychopy/psychopy/releases/download/1.85.2/StandalonePsychoPy-1.85.2-win32.exe)
 - [Download Standalone PsychoPy for Mac OSX](https://github.com/psychopy/psychopy/releases/download/1.85.2/StandalonePsychoPy-1.85.2-OSX_64bit.dmg)